apache/arrow/docs/source/python/dataset.rst

-When writing data to the disk, there are a few parameters that can be important to optimize the writes, such as the number of rows per file and the number of files open during write.
+When writing data to the disk, there are a few parameters that can be important to optimize the writes, such as the number of rows per file and the maximum number of open files allowed during the write.

 Set the maximum number of files opened with the ``max_open_files`` parameter of :meth:`write_dataset`.